Ports of Call

 Chamonix is a year-round holiday town and is packed with a selection of shops - though most are aimed at skiers and climbers on holiday.
 There are plenty of supermarkets and delicatessens for self-caterers.

 Chamonix is alive with restaurants, ranging from first-class French restaurants to Indian, Chinese, Italian and Japanese eateries and holidaymakers will not be disappointed.
 For Michelin-standard food, book Albert Ist et Milan in the town centre.
 Argentiere has some good local restaurants but much less choice than Chamonix.
 There are some fine restaurants on the slopes too, including Le 3842, the highest restaurant in Europe.

 Chamonix is known for its ski-hard-party-hard atmosphere and the nightlife won't disappoint.
-The Bumble Bee and the Mill Street bar in Chamonix and the Office Bar in Argentiere are popular choices for après-ski drinks, and Wild Wallabies is an essential stop for hard-drinking Brits and Scandinavians.
+There are a selection of bars near the station in Chamonix, on Avenue Michel Croz, offering beer, cocktails and live music.
+Elevation 1904 and La Folie Douce in Chamonix, and the Office Bar in Argentiere are popular choices for apres-ski drinks.
+Amnesia is the biggest club in Chamonix, with resident and guest DJs performing every night until 4am.
 There is a casino for those wishing to try their luck on the tables.

 Chamonix has a swimming centre with pools, a sauna and Turkish baths, and an indoor ice rink and bowling for holidaymakers to enjoy.
 Paragliding can be arranged when the weather's good.
 There are plenty of hiking trails in the area.